 The Adult Learning Programme, here at the Centre for Lifelong Learning, acknowledges the University's mission of making learning "open to all who may benefit from it" and in so doing maintains its tradition of making available to the public an interesting and stimulating selection of study opportunities.

-The Evening and Weekend Programme offers a varied portfolio of almost 200 classes, which gives the people of Greater Glasgow and the surrounding areas access to university level education.
+The Evening and Weekend Programme offers a varied portfolio of classes, which gives the people of Greater Glasgow and the surrounding areas access to university-level education.

-The 2014/15 brochure is available now to download (pdf): Evening and Weekend Programme
+The 2015/16 programme is available to view online now (pdf): Evening and Weekend Programme

-Please note that a copy of the brochure will automatically be sent to students who attended an EWP class in session 2013/14, and to those who attended a class for the first time in the Summer Programme 2014.
+Please note that an information flyer about the programme will automatically be sent to students who attended an EWP class in session 2014/15, and to those who attended a class for the first time in the Summer Programme 2015.

 ILAs – Latest News!